rescawen/Wenlei-Dai-sc2bot-tiralabra/Dokumentaatio/Testausdokumentti.md

 # Testing document

+#### Dependency installations and running the test file

+Because I am not using any package managers, you must download the dependacies required for testing.
+One is necessary for extraction of replay data and another is for printing things beautifully in the command line.

 #### What has been tested and how

 Due to the nature of the project, I have opted out of unit testing.
 It is a bit of a shame, but when programming this kind of bot one usually runs the game everytime a potentially crashing change is made.
 This way once I ran into an error I could identify it easily and fix it.